There are many benefits for businesses that engage with students at local secondary schools and colleges.

 Pinewood Futures Festival

-Pinewood Futures Festival is the Biggest Screen Industry Careers Event in the UK for young people looking to start a career in the film and TV sectors. https://pinewoodfuturesfestival.com/
+Pinewood Futures Festival is the biggest screen industry careers event in the UK for young people looking to start a career in the film and TV sectors.
+It is being held on 24-25 November 2023.

 The National Apprentice Show